-Text and other non-executable files attached to e-mail messages or from the Internet can be downloaded if the information and/or files are for school-related business only.
-Large files should be downloaded during off-peak hours whenever possible.

-- Do not upload or scan in inappropriate or non-school-related images of your own accord to district technology resources. - Join only high-quality discussion groups, chat rooms or mail lists that are relevant to your educational or career development. - Do not use district technology for a personal business, for unauthorized commercial purposes, or for financial gain unrelated to the mission of the school district. - Do not originate or knowingly forward e-mails or chat messages containing jokes, spam, chain letters, greeting cards for personal purposes, virus notifications, screen savers and other non-educational file attachments. - Do not attempt to gain unauthorized access to the e-mail system, district web pages, or any other computer systems through Lexington Four e-mail and/or Internet and/or network access. - Do not make deliberate attempts to disrupt the computer system's performance or to destroy data by spreading computer viruses or by any other means.
+- Text and other non-executable files attached to email messages or from the Internet can be downloaded if the information and/or files are for school-related business only.
+Large files should be downloaded during off-peak hours whenever possible. - Do not upload or scan in inappropriate or non-school related images of your own accord to district technology resources. - Join only high-quality discussion groups or mail lists that are relevant to your educational or career development. - Do not use district technology for a personal business, for unauthorized commercial purposes, or for financial gain unrelated to the mission of the school district. - Do not originate or knowingly forward emails containing jokes, spam, chain letters, greeting cards for personal purposes, virus notifications, screen savers and other non-educational file attachments. - Do not attempt to gain unauthorized access to the email system, district web pages, or any other computer systems through Lexington Four e-mail and/or Internet and/or network access. - Do not make deliberate attempts to disrupt the computer system's performance or to destroy data by spreading computer viruses or by any other means.
 These actions are illegal.
-Additionally, individuals should not knowingly use portable data storage devices which contain viruses. - Do not attempt to perform functions that exceed their authorized access, share their account information (user ID and/or password) or log in through another person's account or access another person's files without permission.
-These actions are illegal. - Do not download or install unauthorized software or install unauthorized hardware. - Do not run any executable files attached to an e-mail message. - Do not use defamatory, false, obscene, profane, lewd, vulgar, rude, inflammatory, threatening, bullying, disrespectful, disruptive, racial, violent or any other inappropriate language in public messages, private messages and any material posted on web pages. - Do not engage in personal attacks, including prejudicial or discriminatory remarks. - Do not send harassing e-mails or chat messages.
+Additionally, individuals should not knowingly use portable data storage devices which contain viruses. - Do not attempt to perform functions that exceed their authorized access, share their account information user ID and/or password or log in through another person's account or access another person's files without permission.
+These actions are illegal. - Do not download or install unauthorized software or install unauthorized hardware. - Do not run any executable files attached to an email message. - Do not use defamatory, false, obscene, profane, lewd, vulgar, rude, inflammatory, threatening, bullying, disrespectful, disruptive, racial, violent or any other inappropriate language in public messages, private messages and any material posted on web pages.

+- Do not engage in personal attacks, including harmful or discriminatory remarks. - Do not send harassing emails.
 Harassment is persistently acting in a manner that distresses or annoys another person.
-Individuals must stop sending messages when requested to do so by another person. - Do not access sites/materials that are profane, obscene, or pornographic, nor use the system to access sites/materials that advocate illegal acts, violence, or discrimination.
+Individuals must stop sending messages when requested to do so by another person. - Do not access sites/material that are profane, obscene, or pornographic, nor use the system to access sites/material that advocate illegal acts, violence, or discrimination.